hadign20/hadign20/README.md

 I am a PhD candidate, Computer Science & Engineering at NJIT.
 My research interests are Software Development and Machine Learning.
 I have been working on video analytics systems for embedded devices, image processing using deep learning, and graphic applications for mobile devices.

 - 🌱 I’m currently learning efficient software development for real-time applications.
-- 👯 I’m looking for a SWE/ML Full-time opportunity!
+- 👯 I’m looking for a SWE/ML Full-time opportunity.
 - 📫 How to reach me: You can reach me at my <a href="https://www.linkedin.com/in/hg20/">LinkedIn</a>!

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=hadi-ghnd&label=Profile%20views&color=0e75b6&style=flat" alt="ankitshah009" /> </p>